 High quality, and made in the U.S.A., they come at a reasonable price with very good quality and taste overall.

 - Less dust and ash

-These wood pellets as mentioned about can work with a lot of grills and not necessarily only Camp Chef grills, from Pit Boss to Traegar and much more.
-These pellets are also made from 100% high quality burning virgin apple hardwood and as you may have guessed, there are no added oil or flavors and no fillers at all.
-They are the standard for any home smoker and are made in the United States of America.
-As well as giving an incredible flavor, they burn extremely well.
+As mentioned above, these wood pellets can be used with a lot of grills, not necessarily only Camp Chef grills … from Pit Boss to Traeger, and much more.
+Made from 100% high-quality-burning apple hardwood, there is no added oil, flavors, or fillers.
+The standard for any home smoker, these wood pellets are made in the United States of America.

 - Perfect for smoky apple taste